FriXeee/SpoofEmailer2.0/README.md

 # SpoofEmailer2

-<h3> A semi complex Spoof emailer.
+<center> <h3> A semi complex Spoof emailer.
 No bugs or errors, that I can find, if you find any please let me know so I can do a quick fix

 Also, for the smtp setup, I found that either using AWS with an smtp service or smtp2go works really well.
 So enjoy!